ArohiDeshpande02/Basic-C-Shell/README.md

 # Basic-C-Shell
-This is a basic C code of unix shell.
+# The following C code is the baic code an unix shell.